UNITED STATES

 8. Intangible Assets

 Our intangible assets with indefinite lives consist of: goodwill related to the Shenandoah, Sunset West and BOBO Intriguing Objects acquisitions; and trademarks and tradenames related to the acquisitions of Bradington-Young, Home Meridian and BOBO Intriguing Objects.
-During the fiscal 2024 second quarter, we recorded the preliminary estimates of $
+Our intangible assets with definite lives are recorded in our Home Meridian and Domestic Upholstery segments.

 |||||||||||||||